DataDog/integrations-core/airflow/tests/README.md

 # Airflow Dev Readme

-## Manual resting Airflow StatsD emitter with Agent DogStatsD
+## Manual testing Airflow StatsD emitter with Agent DogStatsD Mapper

 /!\ Works only on Linux.
 Docker `network_mode` only works as expected on Linux.